 Report a bonfire

 If you are being disturbed by bonfire smoke and ash, try politely discussing the issue with your neighbour.
-They may not realise they are causing a problem.
+They may not realise it's causing a problem.

-If the situation does not improve, you can report a bonfire.
+If the situation does not improve, you can report a bonfire to us.
 For us to take action, the bonfire must be classed as a statutory nuisance.
-This means the bonfire you wish to report must be more than an annoyance, and affecting you in an unreasonable way.
+This means the bonfire you wish to report must be more than an annoyance and affecting you in an unreasonable way.

 - you will need to keep a record of dates, times and how the bonfire is affecting you